Fentanest/ghost-webp-conversion/README.md

 ### Recovery Guide

-If any error occurs during execution, restore your GhostCMS using the automatically generated backup files located in the `backup` directory.
+If any error occurs during execution, restore your GhostCMS using the automatically generated backup files located in the `backup_path` directory.

 ### About step 6

 Review the **Image Cleanup List** carefully before proceeding.
 Type **yes** to confirm the operation.
-If something goes wrong during this step, use the `unused_images_backup_{database}...tar.gz` file from the `backup` directory to restore the images.
+If something goes wrong during this step, use the `unused_images_backup_{database}...tar.gz` file from the `backup_path` directory to restore the images.
 `tar -zxvf /path/to/backup/unused_images_backup_...tar.gz -C /`